-Of course, since the doors were open we took a peek inside.
+Since the doors were open, we took a peek inside of course!

 Behind the church was an area known as Deutsches Eck, where the Moselle River meets the Rhine.
 It, too, was transformed.
-Artistic sculptures and flower beds dominated this area
+Artistic sculptures and flower beds were everywhere!

 as well as a fabulous area to play.

 An interesting fact is that while they were preparing this site for the flower show, they discovered the first archaeological evidence for a Roman settlement at Koblenz.
-This was nearly a miracle since they’d been fruitlessly searching for it for 150 years.
+This was nearly a miracle, as they’d been fruitlessly searching for it for 150 years.

 Area 3: The square in front of the Electoral Palace